adambarla/CE7455/assignments/report.typ

     (name: "Adam Barla", email: "n2308836j@e.ntu.edu.sg", affiliation: "NTU, Singapore"), )
 )
+#set heading(numbering: "1.a")

 = Configuration Optimization

+==
-Implement the "pack padded sequence" function in PyTorch's RNN library.
-Report results under the default setting and discuss the benefits of this function.
+#text(fill:gray)[Implement the `pack_padded_sequence` function in PyTorch's RNN library.
+Report results under the default setting and discuss the benefits of this function.]

+`pack_padded_sequence` is useful when working with sequences of varying length.

+==
-Experiment with different configurations (optimizers, learning rates, batch sizes, sizes of hidden embedding) and report the best configuration's performance on the validation and test sets.
+#text(fill:gray)[Experiment with different configurations (optimizers, learning rates, batch sizes, sizes of hidden embedding) and report the best configuration's performance on the validation and test sets.]

+==
-Implement regularization techniques, describe them, and report accuracy results after application.
+#text(fill:gray)[Implement regularization techniques, describe them, and report accuracy results after application.
+]

 = Input Embedding
 Switch from randomly initialized input word embeddings to pre-trained word2vec embeddings.
 Report accuracy on the validation set and compare performance.